 Who benefits from a firm or extra-firm pillow?

-Heavier heads, broad-shouldered side sleepers, and anyone whose head sinks too far on soft pillows benefit most — a firmer pillow keeps the head level instead of letting it drop out of line.
+Heavier heads, broad-shouldered side sleepers, and anyone whose head sinks too far on soft pillows benefit most — a firmer pillow holding 4–6 inches of loft keeps the head level instead of letting it drop out of line.

 Who should skip extra-firm